0xmzn/OSC22-Linux-Workshop/session-1/README.md

 3. **Other distributions built for specific use cases**

-Distributions such as Arch Linux, openSUSE, SLES, Gentoo, and many others were made for specific use cases or optimisations based on what the community wanted.
+Distributions such as Arch Linux, Alpine Linux, Gentoo, and many others were made for specific use cases or optimisations based on what the community wanted.

 ![Distributions](../imgs/distros.png)